 - He then attended Ottawa University Law School and was later named to the Honour Society

 - Mr. Greenspon was involved in student politics as Academic Affairs commissioner of the Student Federation

 - Over the course of his lifetime he has travelled to more than 50 countries and done volunteer work in a dozen of them.

-- He got married a year and a half ago and lives on the river in Manotick and has a daughter and two stepsons
+- He got married two and a half years ago and lives on the river in Manotick and has a daughter and two stepsons

 - With his wife, Mr. Greenspon has established the RiverGreen Foundation to help fund charities that work with youth and mental health.

 “He’s well known, not only for the work he does in the justice system but for what he accomplishes beyond the walls of 161 Elgin St. With his endless energy, he’s chaired fundraising campaigns, sold off live auction prizes at galas galore and has risked making a fool of himself for charity, from ballroom dancing to boxing.”

 Personal and Professional Experiences

 - For over 35 years, Lawrence Greenspon has represented disadvantaged and diverse individuals and groups against governments, institutions, insurance companies and corporations.
 He has fought to protect the rights of people from all walks of life.

 - As a criminal defense lawyer, Lawrence has represented people charged with murder, drug and other criminal offences.
 He represented the first person charged in Canada under the Anti-Terrorism Act.